formal-verification-research/modular_noc_FMCAD25_artifact/README.md

 - Python 3.10 or greater.
 - 16 GB RAM or greater.

-Additionally, you can use the provided Docker image which, once set up, will have both the Modest Toolset and Python installed.
+Optionally, you can use the provided Docker image which, once set up, will have both the Modest Toolset and Python installed.
 For verification of larger NoCs, using a local installation of Modest is recommended as the model checking is a CPU and RAM intensive process.